nathanjace/nathanjace.github.io/docs/_posts/2023-10-20-setup-an-apache-server.markdown

 ![Oracle Sign Up](/assets/signup5.png){:class="img-responsive" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"}

 It might take a while for your account to be created.
 Just be patient!
+Once it will be finilized you will receive an email saying that everything went correctly.

 # Create a Virtual Machine Instance